-You can access the WordPress service with either methods.
+You can access the WordPress service using either of the following two methods.

-- Click the ID of the cluster that the WordPress service belongs to and choose Service > Service.
+- Click the ID of the cluster to which the WordPress service belongs and select Services and Routes > Service.

-- On the service management page, copy the CLB IP address of the WordPress service, as shown in the following figure.
+- On the service management page, copy the CLB IP address of the WordPress service, as shown in the figure below.

-- Paste the CLB IP address in the address bar of the browser and press Enter to access the service.
+- Paste the CLB IP address in the browser and press Enter to access the service.

-Other services or containers in the cluster can use the service name to directly access the WordPress service.
+Other services or containers in the cluster can access the WordPress service using the service name.

 Verifying the WordPress service

-The WordPress service is created successfully if you are directed to the WordPress server configuration page when you try to access the service, as shown in the following figure.
+After the service is created, the WordPress server configuration page is displayed when you access the service, as shown in the figure below.

 More WordPress settings

-If the container cannot be created, you may search Event FAQs for a solution.
+If the container fails to be created, you can view Event FAQs to locate the causes.